Young's axiomatization of the Shapley value - a new proof: The main result

+(A) Notice that a game $v$ is (strictly), if and only if $\bar{v}$ is (strictly) convex (see \eqref{dualka}).
+Therefore, see Remark \ref{rem2}, from Point (II) the class of (strictly) concave games is an $M$-closed class of games.

-\begin{proof}[The proof of Lemma \ref{lemma5}.]
-The class of the (strictly) weakly subadditive / (strictly) subadditive / concave games contains the class of the strictly concave games.
-It is a slight calculation to show that we can take the dual of any (strictly) weakly subadditive / (strictly) subadditive / concave game, apply Lemma \ref{lemma4}., and take the duals of the the games produced by Lemma \ref{lemma4}. (it is worth noticing that the dual of a (strictly) subadditive / (strictly) weakly subadditive game is not necessarily (strictly) superadditive / (strictly) weakly superadditive, e.g. $v \circeq (4,4,4,4,4,4,7)$ is strictly subadditive, but $\bar{v}$ is not weakly superadditive; moreover, the dual of a (strictly) superadditive / (strictly) weakly superadditive game is not necessarily (strictly) subadditive / (strictly) weakly subadditive, e.g. $v \circeq (0,0,0,3,1,2,4)$ is strictly superadditive, but $\bar{v}$ is not weakly subadditive). \end{proof}
+(B) The class of (strictly) weakly subadditive games: It is worth noticing that the dual of a (strictly) subadditive or a (strictly) weakly subadditive game is not necessarily (strictly) superadditive or (strictly) weakly superadditive respectively, e.g. $v = (4,4,4,4,4,4,7)$ is strictly subadditive, but $\bar{v}$ is not weakly superadditive.
+Moreover, the dual of a (strictly) superadditive or a (strictly) weakly superadditive game is not necessarily (strictly) subadditive or (strictly) weakly subadditive, e.g. $v = (0,0,0,3,1,2,4)$ is strictly superadditive, but $\bar{v}$ is not weakly subadditive.